 Advantages of Extension Tubes

-Extension tubes are much cheaper than dedicated macro lenses.
-The whole point of them is to change the short or medium lenses you already own into producing life sized images.
+Extension tubes are much cheaper than macro lenses.
+The whole point of them is to empower lenses you already own to produce life-size macro images.

 Disadvantages of Extension Tubes

 Extension tubes are less effective with telephoto lenses than with shorter lenses.
 We’ve seen this in our calculations previously.